UBPE Tokenizers. Creating a BPE tokenizer from scratch. Part 1

 Conclusion

-In this article we described how to create byte-pair tokenizer from scratch with some optimizations.
-In the next article we will discuss how to use it for encoding the initial sequences into sequences of tokens and decode them back.
+In this article we described how to create a byte-pair tokenizer from scratch with some optimizations.
+In the next article we will discuss how to use it for encoding initial sequences into token sequences and decode them back.

 The algorithm is published as a package on PyPI and can be installed via